 - Best Canon lens for Milky Way photography

 Best prime lenses for shooting the Milky Way (Full-frame)

 Prime lenses are the best and fastest lenses for photographing the Milky Way.

 - Sigma 14mm f/1.8 DG HSM: Probably the best general lens to photograph the Milky Way.
-It offers the two most important features in any lens for night photography: it’s wide and very fast.
+It offers the two most important features in any lens for night photography: width and speed.
 Compatible with: Nikon, Sony and Canon full-frame cameras.

-- Rokinon 14mm f/2.8: This is the best quality-price lens for Milky Way photography.
-It’s wide, light, fast, doesn’t have a strong comma in the corners, and the best thing: it’s very cheap.
-The only cons is the lack of autofocus, but shooting the Milky Way is always better to use the manual focus as I explain on the focus section of this Milky Way photography guide.
+- Rokinon 14mm f/2.8: This is the best quality-priced lens for Milky Way photography.
+It’s wide, light, fast, doesn’t have a strong comma in the corners, and the best thing is that it’s very cheap.
+The only con is the lack of autofocus, but when shooting the Milky Way, it’s always better to use the manual focus, as I explain in the focus section of this Milky Way photography guide.
 Compatible with: Nikon, Sony, Canon, Fuji, Pentax.

 - Irix 15mm f/2.4 Blackstone: Even though Irix is a relatively new brand, its Blackstone must be included as one of the best quality-price lenses for shooting the Milky Way.
 Compatible with: Nikon and Canon Full-frame DSLR models and Pentax.

 Best wide-angle zoom lenses for shooting the Milky Way (Full-frame)